wanted2/caineng.in/www/_posts/2021-06-01-discounted-cash-flow.md

 ## Assumptions

-* Assume that the profile is trusted that the holder can produce sufficient works in one year which worths 4.2M.
+* Assume that the profile is trusted that the holder can produce sufficient works in a year worths 4.2M.

-* Although 50M will flow to the project, many other stuffs also need money and the professor himself also need to be paid.
+* Although 50M will flow to the project, other stuff also needs money.
+Hence, the professor himself also needs to pay himself.
 Then let's say about 21M will be secured for paying the postdoc.

 ## Discounted Cash Flow

-Also referred to as the net present value (NPV) method, the discounted cash fl ow method determines the net present value of all cash fl ows by discounting them by the required rate of return (also known as the __hurdle rate__, cutoff rate, and similar terms) as follows:
+Also referred to as the net present value (NPV) method, the discounted cash flow method determines the net present value of all cash flows by discounting them by the required rate of return (also known as the __hurdle rate__, cutoff rate, and similar terms) as follows:

 $\mbox{DCF} = I_0 + \sum_{t=1}^T\frac{F_0}{(1+h+p)^t},$
 where,
 * $I_0<0$ is the initial investment, and in this case, $I_0=-21$M, which is a negative value
 * $T=5$ is the total number of periods.
 * $F_0$ is the net cash flow in period $t$
-* $h$ is the hurdle rate, i.e., the percentage of gross income which must be returned to the investors (project's sponsors not the professor himself)
+* $h$ is the hurdle rate, i.e., the percentage of gross income which must be returned to the investors (project's sponsors)
 * $p=0.03$ is the inflation rate.

 Now, by substitution in to this case,